 Figure 2.
-Annual production per Macro-group
+Annual production per Macro-group Source: elaborated by the authors.

 In a joint analysis of Figure 2 and Table 1, the average growth in the number of publications over the years is observed, especially since 2006, the year when (i) SFAS 157 (Fasb's standard on fair value measurements) was launched and (ii) Iasb issued the discussion paper, initiating the normative process that culminated in IFRS 13 (fair value measurement) in 2011.
 Another highlight is 2011, when the growth of publications is also higher than the average of previous years.